 (say: yoo-STAY-she-un) tube.
 The eustachian tubes (you have one on

 each side) keep pressure from building up by letting air move in and out of your middle

 ear.
 When you were young, especially before you turned 3, the eustachian tubes were

 very small and less able to keep germs out.

 The eustachian tubes get longer and usually work better in older kids, but they

 can still cause problems.
 If you have allergies

-tubes can get blocked up and let germs get in the middle ear.
-Then the number of germs
+get blocked up and let germs get in the middle ear.
+Then the number of germs can grow

 You do not catch ear infections from other people, though you might catch a cold